-If you missed Marty’s webinar, you can access the recording here: From Powder to Product: Quality in Additive Manufacturing.
+If you missed this webinar, you can watch it here: From Powder to Product: Quality in Additive Manufacturing

 Here are the highlights from this webinar:

 Over the last two decades, 3D printing technologies have become infamous for lack of quality control.
 Great for prototyping and one-off production, additive manufacturing struggles to achieve dimensional control and process capability that traditional manufacturing techniques have achieved.

 In metal additive manufacturing, predictable manufacturing in serial production can vary dramatically due to:

 - Sintering shrink and material property variation over time